OCDSpec/OCDSpec2/README.md

     * Did all the stuff
     * Wrote all the codez

-## To Do

-* Add ExpectUInt and ExpectUFloat matchers
-    * Maybe rename ExpectInt and ExpectFloat to ExpectSInt and ExpectSFloat
-        * Or not, cuz that's way ugly
-* Start versioning OCDSpec2 properly
-    * Figure out how to version a library first
-* Tell people about OCDSpec2
-    * Or maybe not?
-        * Secret lib!
-Yeah, this sounds exciting!
-Some James Bond stuff goin on here.

 ## Working on OCDSpec2 itself

-* Building the OCDSpec2 scheme will run all the unit and acceptance tests
+* Building the OCDSpec2 scheme will run all the unit tests and the acceptance test
 * Make sure you test everything you add
 * Make your tests better than my tests